5 Estate Planning Blunders You Can’t Afford to Make

 Misconception #1: Overreliance on a Will

-A common fallacy in estate planning circles is the belief that drafting a Last Will and Testament marks the end of one’s responsibilities.
+A common fallacy in circles is the belief that drafting a Last Will and Testament marks the end of one’s responsibilities.
 Many individuals mistakenly view a will as an all-powerful tool capable of seamlessly transferring their assets to beneficiaries in private.
 However, this perception couldn’t be further from reality.While essential as a foundational document, relying solely on a will often proves inefficient and inadequate—especially for property owners in New York.

 A will guarantees one thing: probate—a formal court-supervised process for validating wills and managing estates.
 In new York specifically, probate is known for its sluggish pace, high costs, and public nature.
 By depending solely on a will for asset distribution posthumously subjects your family to prolonged legal proceedings while exposing intimate details of your estate to public scrutiny.
 Recognizing these limitations underscores the importance of adopting more effective strategies.